Grace in Motion – Nishiki Goi Noodle Bowl

 Product Description

-Elevate your dining presentation with this round porcelain chopstick rest from the Nishiki Goi Collection, where even the smallest detail is infused with artistry and meaning.
-Adorned with two graceful koi carp circling in harmony, this rest draws on centuries of Japanese symbolism—representing strength, balance, and good fortune.
+Enhance your dining presentation with this round porcelain chopstick rest from the Nishiki Goi Collection, where artistry meets function.
+Adorned with two graceful koi carp circling in harmony, this rest provides an elegant way to showcase your chopsticks while keeping them clean.
+Measuring 4 inches in diameter, it fits effortlessly on your dining table, keeping your culinary settings pristine and refined.

 Product Information